• Clear interest and commitment

 You can find information about options for funding your study abroad experience, including financial aid, scholarships, grants, etc, on UI Study Abroad’s Funding Website.

-Note that permission to enter and study in your host country is provided exclusively by the host country’s government based on that country's immigration requirements.
-Your host country’s immigration requirements may include considerations related to specific national origin, national heritage, criminal background status, and similar issues that can make it impossible to receive permission to enter the country in some cases.
-Contact your UI study abroad advisor for more information.
+Note that permission to enter Ireland is provided by the Irish government based on that country's immigration requirements.
+Currently, Ireland's immigration requirements include considerations related to specific national origin, national heritage, criminal background status, and similar issues that can make it impossible to be permitted entrance to the country in some cases.
+Contact Cory Petersen at firstname.lastname@example.org for more information.

-It is essential that you thoroughly review all of your immigration materials before you leave for your host country to ensure that they are absolutely complete and accurate.
-It is entirely your responsibility to ensure that all of your immigration materials are in order and fully accurate before you leave for your host country.
-If any of your immigration materials contain inaccurate information of any kind, contact your UI study abroad advisor immediately to discuss your options.
+It is also essential that you thoroughly review all of your immigration materials before you leave for your host country to ensure that they are absolutely complete and accurate.
+It is entirely your responsibility to ensure that all of your immigration documents are in order and fully accurate before you leave for your host country.
+If any of your immigration documents contain inaccurate information of any kind, contact Cory Petersen at email@example.com immediately to discuss your options.

-Do not take steps to complete your host country’s immigration requirements until you receive more information from UI Study Abroad.
+Do not apply for your visa or begin work your immigration requirements until you receive more information from UI Study Abroad.

 In order to prepare for your time abroad, you are required by the University of Iowa to complete two orientations.
 These may be in addition to orientations provided by your on-site provider.
 See below for more information.